 Each assaulter has a small camera mounted onto his helmet whose image can be accessed with the press of a key.
-Remote access of an assaulter's view port let's you "see" what the assaulter is seeing, without being in the same location.
+Remote access of an assaulter's view port lets you "see" what the assaulter is seeing, without being in the same location.
 This can be very helpful when planning your team's next move.
 Default keys are assigned to each team position:

-INSERT: Red1 HOME: Red2 DELETE: Blue1 END: Blue2.

-View port keys function two ways.
+INSERT: Red1 HOME: Red2 DELETE: Blue1 END: Blue2 View port keys function two ways.
 First as an on-off toggle switch, and second as a sequential switch.

-View port key as a toggle: Click a view port key once and the view port of choice appears.
-Click the key a second time and the view port disappears.

-View port key as a sequential switch: Click a view port key once and the view port of choice appears.
-Click a second view port key and the view port replaces the first.

-To clear the view port from the screen, click the second key a second time.
-You can also turn the view port on and off by using the "]" key.
+View port Key as a toggle: Press a view port key once and the view port of choice appears.
+Press the key a second time and the view port disappears.
+View port key as a sequential switch: Press a view port key once and the view port of choice appears.
+Press a second view port key and the view port replaces the first.
+To clear the view port from the screen, press the second key again.
+Should a second team be operating in the mission with you, you can switch to the view from that team by pressing the "]" key.
+Press the key again to return to your team's view.

 To change the view port's default key mapping go to the Keyboard Mapping Screen.
 For instructions on how to change the key mapping, see above Main Menu, Options.

-View Port Commands

-As element leader, you are able to issue commands directly through a view port.
+View Port Commands As element leader, you are able to issue commands directly through a view port.
 With a view port accessed, hold the CAPS LOCK key, and a cursor will appear in the view port.
-Use the mouse to move the cursor to give commands.
+Use the mouse to move the cursor as a reticule to give commands.
 This command method can be used in both single-player and multi-player play.
 Please note that the view port feature is disabled when the Opti-Wand is in use.
 However, commands can be issued though the Opti-Wand.
 For detailed information, see Opti-Wand, Weapons / Tactics.
+Weapon Status